Arjun-Narula/Anuvadak-Sign-language-to-text-convertor/README.md

 the hidden states, hence there are more number of parameters to learn which is time consuming.
-Our prime motivation was to devise a system which is time efficient for each and every alphabet of American Sign Language.
+Our prime motivation was to devise a system which is time efficient for each and every alphabet of American Sign Language.<br />

-8
-Figure 1.1 Sign conventions of alphabets in ASL Pradumn Kumar and Upasana Dugal [2] proposed an algorithm using Tensorflow based on Advanced Convolutional Neural Networks for identification of plants.
-This research paper motivated us to use Convolutional Neural Networks for identification of American Sign Language symbols.
+Pradumn Kumar and Upasana Dugal [2] proposed an algorithm using Tensorflow based on Advanced Convolutional Neural Networks for identification of plants.
+This research paper motivated us to use Convolutional Neural Networks for identification of American Sign Language symbols.<br />
 In [3], [4] and [5] we got an overview of Convolutional Neural Network(CNN), various deep learning approaches, their applications and their recent developments.
-We also gathered details about how overfitting in Neural Networks can be reduced by a technique called Dropout which is dropping off some neurons in the Neural Nets.
+We also gathered details about how overfitting in Neural Networks can be reduced by a technique called Dropout which is dropping off some neurons in the Neural Nets.<br />
 One method is based on Support Vector Machine (SVM) [7].
 They extract signs from video sequences using skin colour segmentation, and distinguish static and dynamic gestures.
 However, the accuracy received in this method is 86%.
-Our aim is to achieve higher accuracy than this model.
+Our aim is to achieve higher accuracy than this model.<br />
 Representing high-volume and high-order data is an essential problem, especially in machine learning field.
 This [8] research paper developed a model using Linear discriminant analysis (LDA), the